Cupra Born Review & Prices

 Boot space

 The capacity of the boot is 385 litres, which is decent enough and it’s a nice space, making loading and unloading straightforward.
-For those people looking for more room, consider a Hyundai Ioniq 5, which offers 527 litres of space.
+If you're looking for more room, consider the Skoda Elroq, which offers 470 litres.

 There is a big drop down into the boot, which could present a problem when loading or unloading large or heavy items.
 There’s another obstruction too, when the rear seats are folded, so there is no chance of creating a large fully flat space.
 However the boot has been designed with a lip integrated into it all the way around because it can accommodate an optional false floor that brings the height up to a more manageable or convenient level.